Sometimes, I have the feeling that the world split into two kinds of people.

 How to get cheaply to Cartagena de Indias

-Cartagena is a big city so it’s really easy to get there.
-You have the choice between a boat, a flight or a bus.
+Cartagena is a big city, so it’s effortless to get there.
+You have the choice between a boat, flight or bus.

 Or a flying horse.

 My recommendation is to arrive a Saturday so you can enjoy the nightlife when you visit Cartagena de Indias.

 You can arrive in Cartagena from a lot of differents cities.

 - The bus terminal is outside of the city.
 You will pay around 20 000 COP for a taxi.
 If you are tall, blond and your unique spanish word is Cerveza, fight and don’t pay 45 000 COP.

 - It’s always really cold in the bus.
 Take socks and a jumper minimum.

 - When you take a night bus, find a bus who arrive in the morning and not at 4am ;).
 Even if the Check-In is at 2pm, the hostel let you rest in the commun area.

 You should take a night bus because it’s going to be a little long.
 You have five different buses companies: Transvelez, Expreso Brasilia, Transportes Rapido Ochoa, Berlinas and Copetran.

 Price: 85 000 to 100 000 COP